 Little Italy Pizzeria: Neapolitan and Sicilian pizza by the slice.
 (In the strip mall across from Publix on The Strip)

-Lopez: Formerly known as Lupe's, the tastiest Mexican restaurant in town has, unfortunately, left its cute little abode and moved next to a Texaco near the intersection of highways 43 and 171.
-The atmosphere is no longer the same, but the staff are, and the food is just as delicious as before.
+Lopez: Formerly known as Lupe's, the tastiest Mexican restaurant in town has moved back to its original home at the intersection of Watermelon Road and New Watermelon Road north of the river.
+The staff is the same and the food is just as delicious as before.

 Oasis: Dark, loud, and full of locals and great burgers.
 (University Blvd East in Cottondale)

 Maggie's Diner: You cannot find a more authentic "meat-and-three" than this place.
 Maggie is always behind the counter ready to serve locals who know good cooking when they taste it.